stellacodex/codex-collective-archive/common-system/10-personal/00-personal-profiles/takeo-yamada/esoteric_profiles-takeo-yamada-hd.md

 Becoming the basis of your favorite pastime, the energy of the Gene Key in the Sphere of your Life's Work will unlock your inner potential.
 Hobby, work, business.
 This is the area in which you can become a real Master of your craft.

 Life's Work: 5.5
-Sidhi
-Timelessness
+Sidhi: Timelessness
-Gift
-Patience
+Gift: Patience
-Shadow
-Impatience
+Shadow: Impatience
 The line of the Gene Key in the Sphere of your Life's Work will tell you what social role will help you to unleash your Gift to the fullest.
 LINE 5.
 THE FIXER.
 The gift is revealed through mentoring and organizing the work of others.
+↓
 The Pathway of Challenge
 This is the first bridge connecting the conscious Spheres of the Activation Sequence.
 Tests your commitment to the process of working on yourself.
 Here it is proposed to consider and analyse how you cope with various life problems, from small things to something serious.
+↓
 The Sphere of Evolution
 The Sphere of Evolution determines the area of your own boundaries, locking in or opening up opportunities for growth.
 The path of personal conscious development.
 The Shadows of the Gene Keys in the Spheres of your Life's Work and Evolution can be described as programming settings that condition your life in low frequencies or provide an opportunity to live vividly and creatively.
+↓
 Evolution: 35.5
-Sidhi
-Boundlessness
+Sidhi: Boundlessness
-Gift
-Adventure
+Gift: Adventure
-Shadow
-Hunger
+Shadow: Hunger
 The line of the Gene Key in the Sphere of Evolution will tell you the way to overcome the main challenge of your life and make a breakthrough in your development.
 LINE 5.
 POWER AND PROJECTIONS.
 The gift is revealed through managing the expectations of others.
+↓
 The Pathway of Breakthrough
 This is the bridge between the conscious and unconscious Spheres of the Activation Sequence.
 Breaking through it requires dramatic shifts in the paradigm of your consciousness.
 The ability to make a breakthrough is based on letting go of all possible expectations.
 True insight makes life easier, not harder.
+↓
 The Sphere of Radiance
 The Sphere of Radiance sets the vitality and brightness of your inner light Radiance.
 The energy of this Sphere gives a feeling of wholeness.
 With its help, you are able to transform the lives of other people through social interaction with them.

 Radiance: 47.1
-Sidhi
-Transfiguration
+Sidhi: Transfiguration
-Gift
-Transmutation
+Gift: Transmutation
-Shadow
-Oppression
+Shadow: Oppression
 The line of the Gene Key in the Sphere of Radiance will tell you the way and conditions of social interaction with others that will manifest the true power of your inner Light.
 LINE 1.
 SOLITUDE.
 The gift is revealed through the opportunity to be in solitude.
-The Pathway of Core Stability
+↓
 The Pathway of Core Stability provides inner stability by physically grounding your body.
 The ability to fulfil the Purpose and the highest Goal by moving from the stream rather than from the mind.
 The Pathway of Core Stability is a reward for breakthroughs made.
 Stabilisation will allow you to relax within yourself and teach you to perceive the world with ease.
 The Sphere of Purpose
 Indicates the state of consciousness that is the Purpose of your presence in the world.
 Symbolises the physical "grounding" of the body.
 One of the key qualities acquired here will be Humanity.
 It grows out of love to live life in your body.
 You need to live life to the fullest, meeting any challenges of fate with an open heart.